-The Endy mattress has been known to occasionally exude a strong chemical odour when you open the box, a smell that can last a couple of days.
-So, if you are sensitive to odours, go for Polysleep!
+The Endy mattress has been known to occasionally exude a strong chemical odor when you open the box, a smell that can last a couple of days.
+So, if you are sensitive to odors, go for Polysleep!

 - The bottom of the Endy mattress has no mesh.
 Mesh on the bottom of the cover, like on the Polysleep mattress, will make the foam breathe and thus enhance its properties.